Large-scale vaccination centers in Tokyo and Osaka now offer 15,000 shots daily

-Japan’s so-far sluggish COVID-19 vaccination efforts got a boost Monday as the provision of shots at two state-run mass inoculation centers in Tokyo and Osaka reached full speed just one week after their opening.
+Japan's so-far sluggish COVID-19 vaccination efforts got a boost Monday as the provision of shots at two state-run mass-inoculation centers in Tokyo and Osaka reached full speed just one week after their opening.

 The two venues, which are run by Self-Defense Forces personnel and set to operate for three months, met their target of offering up to 10,000 shots in Tokyo and 5,000 in Osaka each day, as Japan seeks to complete the vaccination of those age 65 or older by the end of July.